Cloud-Tian/Cloud-Tian.github.io/_pages/about.md

 ==========NEWS===========

+[2024-11-11] One paper, 'BioPI: An Energy Efficient and Low-Latency Neuromorphic Pipelined System with Joint Design Optimizations of Sensor-Algorithm-Processor for Wearable Healthcare', has been accepted to IEEE TCAS-AI🎉!

+[2024-10-20] One paper, 'A 28nm 0.22μJ/Token Memory-Compute-Intensity-Aware CNN-Transformer Accelerator with Hybrid-Attention-Based Layer-Fusion and Cascaded Pruning for Semantic-Segmentation', has been accepted to IEEE ISSCC 2025🎉!

 [2024-06-29] One paper, 'ReSCIM: Variation-Resilient High Weight-Loading Bandwidth In-Memory Computation Based on Fine-Grained Hybrid Integration of Multi-Level ReRAM and SRAM Cells', has been accepted to IEEE ICCAD 2024🎉!

 [2024-04-13] One paper, 'HybMED: A Hybrid Neural Network Training Processor with Multi-Sparsity Exploitation for Internet of Medical Things', has been accepted to IEEE TBioCAS🎉!